413-458-5733

 • Fingerprinting

-• We provide fingerprinting services for background checks.
+• We provide fingerprinting as a service for those in need of background checks, however the background check itself is the responsibility of the applicant or their requesting agency.
 Often times a specific fingerprinting card is required, so please make sure to contact the agency needing fingerprints to request one if needed.
-Generally speaking, it is best to call before coming to our station for fingerprints so we can let you know if an officer is currently available.
-We will do our best to have one available if you call ahead, but request your patience as sometimes circumstances change.
+Generally speaking, it is best to call before coming to our station for fingerprints so we can let you know if an officer is currently available, or any events and calls that may leave them unavailable for an extended period.
+We will do our best to have one available if you call ahead, but request your patience as often circumstances change.

 • Firearms